avneesh0612/hashnode-blogs/cku0xzm9m0dj8wqs1gqakdv01.md

 ### 2. What is the state in React?
 The state is the correct way of storing data in React.
 If you are using class-based components hen it will be an object of a set of properties.
-In functional programming, we use something called the useState hook.
+In functional components, we use something called the useState hook.

 ### 3. What are lifecycle methods?
 A component’s lifecycle is the sequence of stages an instance of a component goes through in the DOM (or virtual DOM in React’s case).
 If you are using functional-based components (which you should) then lifecycle methods are much simplified with the useEffect hook.
 Instead of having multiple things like componentDidMount, componentDidUpdate, componentWillUnmount.